Causal Bandits for Linear Structural Equation Models: Introduction

 The majority of the existing literature assumes that both the topology and the distributions of the reward node's parents are fully specified under all possible intervention models~\citep{lattimore2016causal,sen17,lu2020regret,nair2021budgeted}.
 Among these works, the initial studies posed the causal bandit problem as best arm identification, where the learner does not incur a regret for exploration~\citep{bareinboim2015bandits,lattimore2016causal,sen17}.
 The impact of exploration was further accounted for by \citet{lu2020regret}.
-Specifically, \citet{lu2020regret} proposed algorithms that capitalize on the causal information to improve the cumulative regrets compared to the algorithms that do not use this information. \citet{nair2021budgeted} extended the previous work by providing an instance-dependent regret bound that, in the worst case, grows with the number of interventions provided. \citet{bilodeau2022adaptively} considered a different case where the interventional distributions are known, but the graph structure is not entirely known.
-Specifically, they proposed an adaptive algorithm that is agnostic to the existence of a set among the observed variables that separates the reward node from the interventions.
+Specifically, \citet{lu2020regret} proposed algorithms that capitalize on the causal information to improve the cumulative regrets compared to the algorithms that do not use this information. \citet{nair2021budgeted} extended the previous work by providing an instance-dependent regret bound that, in the worst case, grows with the number of interventions provided.
 The shared assumption of these works is the a priori knowledge of interventional distributions of parents of the reward node.
-This is a rather strong assumption since the number of such distributions can be prohibitive. \textbf{In contrast, we assume that the interventional distributions are unknown.}
+This is a rather strong assumption since the number of such distributions can be prohibitive. \textbf{In contrast, we assume that the interventional distributions, or their marginals, are unknown.}

-The setting without knowing the topology and interventional distributions has been studied by \citet{de2020causal} and \citet{lu2021causal}.
-However, the algorithm of \citet{de2020causal} relies on auxiliary separating set algorithms, and its regret result does not improve upon non-causal algorithms that do not use causal information. \citet{lu2021causal} provide an improved regret result for the similar setting, though only for the atomic interventions. \textbf{In this paper, intervention space is all subsets of nodes in the graph that has cardinality $2^N$}.